 Xylitol & Dogs Don’t Mix

-There has been lots of talk in the news lately about xylitol, a dangerous (for dogs) ingredient in some common household items, namely peanut butter which you might share with your dog.
-Other items lying around the house may include gum, mints, and oral care products such as dry mouth treatments and toothpaste – essentially items that are considered “sugar free.”
+There has been lots of talk in the news lately about xylitol, a dangerous (for dogs) ingredient in some common household items, namely peanut butter which you might share with your dog or sugar free chewing gums.
+Other items lying around the house may include nicotine gum, mints, and oral care products such as dry mouth treatments and toothpaste – essentially items that are considered “sugar free.”
 In browsing the aisles at my local store, I fortunately only found the gum and dry mouth treatments available containing xylitol.
 So fear not!
 Eleven different brands of peanut butter and not a single one contained xylitol so your pooch won’t have to go without a treat or help in giving pills.

 But what really is the big deal?
 Why is this so alarming?
 A friend of a friend recently lost a dog to xylitol poisoning so I’m going to take this time to explain it simply and help your keep your pet out of trouble.